 Please note: Incorrect time settings are a common operator error, particularly when setting up in the evening.
 You MUST enter the time in 24 hour format!
-Use the correct local time AND be sure you have the correct time zone and daylight savings setting.
-Time zone is always standard time and does not change with daylight savings.
-Daylight savings adjusts the time zone's value by one hour to create the net UTC offset, but it doesn't change the actual time zone.
+Use the correct local time AND be sure you have the correct daylight savings setting.

-4. Set Time Zone (TZ).
-Use your actual time zone setting as described above.
-Do NOT try to fool the keypad by adjusting for Daylight Saving time.
+4. Set Time Zone (abbreviated TZ).
+Use your actual time zone setting.
+Do NOT try to fake the keypad out by adjusting for Daylight Saving time.
 Enter E or W to indicate on which side of the Prime Meridian you are located.
 Enter the time zone in the first two number fields using a leading zero, if appropriate.
 The minutes fields are for 1/2 and 1/4 hour time zones as found in parts of Australia, the Pacific and Asia.
+Time zone information is used to calculate the zenith and LST of the object that you are viewing.
 Unless you live in one of those areas, the minutes value should be 00.
-Time zone information is used to calculate UTC from local time.
-UTC is vitally important because it is used to calculate the meridian as well as altitude and azimuth.
-Verify UTC from the Main Menu with 4=Time/LST.